Skip to main content

 Tasks

 You may use the VMs testing-linux or testing-windows as clients connected over VPN.
-You may use the VM jump-desktop to simulate other clients not on VPN (External).
+You may use the VM jump-desktop to simulate external clients (External).

-Task 2: Navigating to and changing the record in the VPN view
+Task 2: Update the record in the VPN view

 Navigate to the VPN view, locate the record for ftp.techblue.net, and change its IP address to 10.100.0.99.

-Task 3: Navigating to and changing the record in the External view
+Task 3: Update the record in the External view

 Navigate to the External view, locate the record for ftp.techblue.net, and change its IP address to 128.171.133.99.